ravital/ravital.github.io/_posts/2020-06-20-resources.md

 - [A Brief Survey of Fully Homomorphic Encryption](https://blog.quarkslab.com/a-brief-survey-of-fully-homomorphic-encryption-computing-on-encrypted-data.html).
 A short post introducting what fully homomorphic encryption is and how it works.
 A good starting point if you don't know anything about FHE.
 - [Computing Arbitrary Functions of Encrypted Data](https://crypto.stanford.edu/craig/easy-fhe.pdf).
 A brief but very well-written paper from the Craig Gentry (the 1st person to successfully construct an FHE scheme).
 More technically involved than the above but provides good intuition for understanding how FHE works.
 - [Fundamentals of Fully Homomorphic Encryption](https://pdfs.semanticscholar.org/e247/ae732c50b6c04b2aa413c4caa0ca77ed4751.pdf).
 An accessible but longer introduction to FHE.
 - [Microsoft SEAL Examples](https://github.com/microsoft/SEAL/tree/master/native/examples).
 Allows you to see how FHE works in practice.
 Does not assume prior knowledge of cryptography.
+Probably the most useful resource if you're an engineer.

 ## Zero-knowledge Proofs
 - [Zero Knowledge Proofs: An illustrated primer](https://blog.cryptographyengineering.com/2014/11/27/zero-knowledge-proofs-illustrated-primer/).
 Fantastic blog post explaining ZKPs.
 A good starting point.